Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Data

-These illustrative data patterns motivate us to move beyond descriptive analysis and investigate the causal impact of the minimum wage adjustment on employment outcomes.
-While the observed shifts in wage distribution suggest strong compliance effects and limited pass-through to other job attributes, such as working hours and transportation reimbursement, these patterns alone do not establish causality.
+\paragraph{Summary} These illustrative data patterns motivate us to move beyond descriptive analysis and investigate the causal impact of the minimum wage adjustment on employment outcomes.
+While the observed shifts in wage distribution suggest strong compliance effects and limited adjustment on other job attributes, such as working hours and transportation reimbursement, these patterns alone do not establish causality.
 In particular, they cannot account for concurrent platform growth or heterogeneous trends across prefectures, which may confound observed changes.
-To rigorously evaluate whether and to what extent the policy change affected employment dynamics—particularly in terms of hiring behavior, job retention, or adjustments in job design—we turn to a difference-in-differences (DID) framework.
+To rigorously evaluate whether and to what extent the policy change affected employment dynamics—particularly in terms of spot hiring behavior—we turn to a difference-in-differences (DID) framework.
 This approach allows us to isolate the effect of the minimum wage hike by comparing changes in outcomes between treated and control groups over time, accounting for underlying trends and potential confounders.